Dimitrov downs top-seeded Medvedev in 3 sets at Indian Wells

 “I really want to do, but yeah, I need to take care of my body,” Medvedev said.
 “I did feel exhausted this tournament.”

 In women’s quarterfinals, former world No. 1 Victoria Azarenka beat American Jessica Pegula 6-4, 6-2.
-Azarenka, the 2016 tournament champion, next plays the winner of a night match between No. 24 Jelena Ostapenko and American Shelby Rogers.
+Azarenka, the 2016 tournament champion, next plays 24th-seeded Jelena Ostapenko.

 Attendance is limited to 60% capacity at Indian Wells Tennis Garden because of the coronavirus pandemic, which forced the tournament to the fall from its usual March date on the calendar.